Intermediate15 min readProcess Control

 ABB Counters Example for Temperature Control

 Complete working example demonstrating Counters implementation for Temperature Control using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Temperature Control Control